WuTheFWasThat/redux-saga/docs/introduction/BeginnerTutorial.md

 We import `delay`, a utility function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve after a specified number of milliseconds.
 We'll use this function to *block* the Generator.

-Sagas are implemented as [Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that *yield* objects to the redux-saga middleware.
-The yielded objects are a kind of instruction to be interpreted by the middleware.
-When a Promise is yielded to the middleware, the middleware will suspend the Saga until the Promise completes.
+Sagas are implemented as [Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that *yield* objects to the saga runner.
+The yielded objects are a kind of instruction to be interpreted by the runner.
+When a Promise is yielded to the runner, it will suspend the Saga until the Promise completes.
 In the above example, the `incrementAsync` Saga is suspended until the Promise returned by `delay` resolves, which will happen after 1 second.

-Once the Promise is resolved, the middleware will resume the Saga, executing code until the next yield.
-In this example, the next statement is another yielded object: the result of calling `put({type: 'INCREMENT'})`, which instructs the middleware to dispatch an `INCREMENT` action.
+Once the Promise is resolved, the runner will resume the Saga, executing code until the next yield.
+In this example, the next statement is another yielded object: the result of calling `put({type: 'INCREMENT'})`, which instructs the runner to dispatch an `INCREMENT` action.

 `put` is one example of what we call an *Effect*.
-Effects are simple JavaScript objects which contain instructions to be fulfilled by the middleware.
-When a middleware retrieves an Effect yielded by a Saga, the Saga is paused until the Effect is fulfilled.
+Effects are simple JavaScript objects which contain instructions to be fulfilled by the runner.
+When a runner retrieves an Effect yielded by a Saga, the Saga is paused until the Effect is fulfilled.

 So to summarize, the `incrementAsync` Saga sleeps for 1 second via the call to `delay(1000)`, then dispatches an `INCREMENT` action.